10th September. And then?

-What are you doing for World Suicide Prevention Day – Are you going to wear purple, light a candle in a window, cycle or take a minute, change a life?
+What are you doing for World Suicide Prevention Day – Are you going to wear purple, wear a yellow ribbon, light a candle in a window, cycle, walk?

 If you are doing any of these things then that’s great.